philhecht/Module_OXID_EShop_ShopLocator/README.md

 =============================

-The module ShopLocator for Oxid Eshop CE 4.8.x (PE/CE) and 4.1.x (EE)
+The module ShopLocator for Oxid Eshop CE 4.8.x (PE/CE)

-Install the module
+Install the module: use the install Folder